jmatoga/HealthGuardian/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The `main` workspace contains two folders by default, where:
 * `java`: the folder to maintain core backend of application

    - `Client`: the folder to maintain sources of client